Exercises & Handouts

 Five Things Every College Student Should Know About AI-assisted Writing

 Five Things Every College Student Should Know About AI-assisted Writing How is AI-generated text produced?
 Natural language generators like ChatGPT analyze patterns, language structures, and contextual information using complex algorithms and extensive datasets.
-Based on this information, they make predictions to generate human-like text based on specific input or prompts, going beyond simple error detection […]
+Based on this information, they make predictions to generate human-like text based on the user’s input or prompts.
+What are the strengths […]

 Reflective Writing Activities